occivink/mpv-scripts/README.md

 alt+e script-message-to encode clear_timestamp
 ```

 $PROFILE refers to a `lua-settings/$PROFILE.conf` file.
+Without any profile, a webm is generated (see defaults).
 A profile may define the following variables:

 ```
 # the container of the output, so webm/mkv/mp4/...
-# empty by default
+# webm by default
-container=
+container=webm

 # if yes, only encode the currently active tracks
 # for example, mute the player / hide the subtitles if you don't want audio / subs to be part of the extract